X̱aayda Gwaay.yaay Ḵuugaay Gwii Sdiihltl’lx̱a – The Sea Otters Return to Haida Gwaii

 ḴuḴuu’s absence following the marine fur trade led to dramatic underwater changes. ḴuḴuu are one of the very few predators of large red sea urchins, a prickly kelp eater.
 Without ḵuḵuu to eat them, sea urchin numbers exploded.
 The urchins grazed the kelp forests down to a tiny fraction of their former size.
 The once lush underwater kelp forests turned to urchin barrens – areas thick with sea urchins but little else.
 Red urchins can survive for a long time in a dormant state when there is no more food, and this allowed urchin barrens to persist and prevent kelp forest regrowth.
 Other changes occurred too.
 Large invertebrates that ḵuḵuu eat, such as abalone, grew in numbers and changed their behaviour, adapting to the ecosystem without ḵuḵuu.

-Both photos above: Urchins eating kelp.
+Photos above: Urchins eating kelp and the Red Urchin Barrens.
 Photo credit: Lynn Lee

 Possible changes to the ecosystem: when ḵuḵuu return